The

 the funding, are we supposed

-to believe that
+to believe that the

-the recipients of their
+recipients of their money

-money changed their views to
+changed their views to get

-get it?
-Since
+it?
+Since finding

-finding experts who already
+experts who already

 share the producers' views

-is NOT difficult
+is NOT difficult for

-for competent people, I
+competent people, I always

-always think the accusers
+think the accusers are

-are projecting their
+projecting their own

-own ethical failings
+ethical failings and lack of

-and lack of principles onto
+principles onto their

-In other words, since THEY
+words, since THEY would

-would change THEIR views if
+change THEIR views if they

-they were paid enough,
+were paid enough, they

-they assume anyone else
+assume anyone else

 would.